eshandas/django_project_template_mongo/README.md

 A Django project template for Mongo Engine.
 Following is the setup instruction for local setup.

+> NOTE: Though Mongo is the primary datastore, the project still uses SQL for some features: User Management, Session Management, Celery, etc. However, these can be completely overridden.

 ### Version 0.1

 ### Tech Stack